An integrable hierarchy associated with loop extension of $\mathbb{Z}_2^2$-graded $\mathfrak{osp}(1|2)$: Hierarchy of -graded integrable equations

 where $ k(x_-), \ell(x_-)$ are arbitrary [00]-graded functions.
 When integrating over $x_+$, we are free to introduce arbitrary functions of $x_-$.
-These functions may have nontrivial $\Z2$-gradings, but we keep only the [00]-graded ones.
-The grade $-\frac{1}{2}, 0 $ and $ \frac{1}{2}$ equations yield the equations of motion for $ \rho$'s, $\varphi$'s and $\sigma$'s, respectively:
+These functions may have nontrivial $\Z2$-gradings, but we keep only the [00]-graded ones {for the sake of simplicity.} The grade $-\frac{1}{2}, 0 $ and $ \frac{1}{2}$ equations yield the equations of motion for $ \rho$'s, $\varphi$'s and $\sigma$'s, respectively:

 This system of equations involves six dynamical fields, two of which ($ \varphi_{00}, \varphi_{11}$) mutually commute, while the remaining ones ($\rho$'s and $\sigma$'s) are nilpotent.
 It also contains two arbitrary chiral functions $ k(x_-) $ and $\ell(x_-)$.
 By specifying the arbitrary functions, this system reduces to a $\Z2$-graded extension of well-known equations.